Your IP Address is 18.104.22.168.

 A router is a layer 3 networking device that connects multiple computers to the Internet.
 In home network with dynamically assigned IP address, a router is assigned a public IP address and all the computers connected to the router are assigned private IP addresses.
 When computers connected to the router visits the Internet, the world views your computer with a public IP address of your router.
 So, if you want the world to see you with a different IP address, you'll have to change IP address of the router.
 Here are a few ways to change IP address of your router.

-If you have only 1 computer at home and connects your computer directly to the Internet via an ISP provided gateway, the following method will allow you to change public IP address of your computer.
-However, if you're connecting to the Internet via a router, changing your computer's IP address will have no impact on how world is viewing your IP address.
+If you have only 1 computer at home and connect your computer directly to the Internet via an ISP-provided gateway, the following method will allow you to change the public IP address of your computer.
+However, if you're connecting to the Internet via a router, changing your computer's IP address will have no impact on how the world is viewing your IP address.
 So, follow this step only if you're connecting your computer to the Internet directly.

 C:\> ipconfig Windows IP Configuration Ethernet adapter Wireless Network Connection: Connection-specific DNS Suffix . : IP Address. . . . . . . . . . . . : 192.168.1.101 Subnet Mask . . . . . . . . . . . : 255.255.255.0 Default Gateway . . . . . . . . . : 192.168.1.1 C:\> ipconfig /release Windows IP Configuration No operation can be performed on Local Area Connection while it has its media disconnected.
 Ethernet adapter Wireless Network Connection: Connection-specific DNS Suffix . : IP Address. . . . . . . . . . . . : 0.0.0.0 Subnet Mask . . . . . . . . . . . : 0.0.0.0 Default Gateway . . . . . . . . . : Ethernet adapter Local Area Connection: Media State . . . . . . . . . . . : Media disconnected C:\> ipconfig /renew Windows IP Configuration Ethernet adapter Wireless Network Connection: Connection-specific DNS Suffix . : IP Address. . . . . . . . . . . . : 192.168.1.102 Subnet Mask . . . . . . . . . . . : 255.255.255.0 Default Gateway . . . . . . . . . : 192.168.1.1

-If your smartphone is on a WiFi network, changing your IP address will only change private IP address of the smartphone and the public IP address will remain the same.
-The world only sees your public IP address, so the website that you visited will view your smartphone having the same IP address even though you may have changed it's private address.
-To change public IP address of your smartphone, you may want to try the following.
+If your smartphone is on a WiFi network, changing your IP address will only change the private IP address of the smartphone and the public IP address will remain the same.
+The world only sees your public IP address, so the website that you visited will view your smartphone as having the same IP address even though you may have changed its private address.
+To change the public IP address of your smartphone, you may want to try the following.